-MicroSD – was the most popular SD card version, generally used for a smartphone, speaker, or action cam.
-With the size less than a penny, microSD has been vastly adopted by the mobile gadget manufacturer as the most reliable external storage.
+MicroSD – is the most popular SD card version, generally used for a smartphone, speaker, or action cam.
+With the size less than a penny, microSD has been vastly adopted by the mobile phone users as the most reliable external storage.

 Standard SD – is more significant than microSD yet providing nearly the same capacity.
 This device has become a major storage component for pocket and DSLR camera.